dragonfly-science/dragonfly-website/content/news/2018-05-14-miles-thompson/content.md

 machine learning at the moment and we’re at the forefront of that.”

-Dragonfly Data Science is a partner in Kōrero Māori, a project building speech recognition software for te reo Māori, lead by [Te Hiku Media](https://tehiku.nz/), and with support from [Te Pūnaha Matatini](http://www.tepunahamatatini.ac.nz/).
+Dragonfly Data Science is a partner in Kōrero Māori, a project building speech recognition software for te reo Māori, led by [Te Hiku Media](https://tehiku.nz/), and supported by [Te Pūnaha Matatini](http://www.tepunahamatatini.ac.nz/).
 [Listen to a story on RNZ](https://www.radionz.co.nz/news/te-manu-korihi/352075/siri-kei-te-pehea-te-ahua-o-te-rangi) about the project.